-- 161. The AUASB considers the public views expressed in submissions and how issues raised by stakeholders have been addressed in the proposed standard.
+- 166. AUASB technical staff present the proposed standard and accompanying draft Basis for Conclusions, together with a collation of all stakeholder comments and technical staff analysis of comments received, to the AUASB for its consideration at a public meeting. - 167.
+The AUASB considers the public views expressed in submissions and how issues raised by stakeholders have been addressed in the proposed standard.
 The AUASB may further amend the draft standard prior to its final approval.
-Any further significant changes will prompt a consequential change to the Basis for Conclusions. - Where the original ED has been subject to changes arising from the public exposure process, and/or new/revised evidence, technical staff prepare a summary comparative analysis for the AUASB's consideration, which shows the differences between the original ED and the proposed final standard. - 163.
-If applicable, the AUASB applies the criteria outlined in paragraphs 68-70 of this document to determine whether potential grounds exist for a decision to re-expose the proposed standard, or parts thereof, for further comment. - 164.
-The AUASB decides on whether to re-expose a proposed standard, or parts thereof, by formal vote.
-The basis of the AUASB's decisions with respect to re-exposure is recorded in the minutes of the meeting.
-Where the AUASB decides not to issue a re-exposure draft for any substantial changes made to the original ED, those reasons are described in the Basis for Conclusions. - 165.
-Where the AUASB is satisfied changes to previously exposed proposals are not substantial, or where it is unlikely that re-exposure will result in new information or reveal any new concerns that have not been aired already through comment letters or subsequent outreach and consultation activities, the AUASB proceeds to vote on the approval of the final standard to be issued (see paragraphs 168-195).
+Any further significant changes will prompt a consequential change to the Basis for Conclusions. - 168.
+Where the original ED has been subject to changes arising from the public exposure process, and/or new/revised evidence, technical staff prepare a summary comparative analysis for the AUASB's consideration, which shows the differences between the original ED and the proposed final standard. - 169.
+If applicable, the AUASB applies the criteria outlined in paragraphs 72-74 of this document to determine whether potential grounds exist for a decision to re-expose the proposed standard, or parts thereof, for further comment. - 170.
+The AUASB decides on whether to re-expose a proposed standard, or parts thereof, by formal vote.59 The basis of the AUASB's decisions with respect to re-exposure is recorded in the minutes of the meeting.
+Where the AUASB decides not to issue a re-exposure draft for any substantial changes made to the original ED, those reasons are described in the Basis for Conclusions. - 171.
+Where the AUASB is satisfied changes to previously exposed proposals are not substantial, or where it is unlikely that re-exposure will result in new information or reveal any new concerns that have not been aired already through comment letters or subsequent outreach and consultation activities, the AUASB proceeds to vote on the approval of the final standard to be issued (see paragraphs 212-237).